Health & Safety Policy

 CONTROL OF SUBSTANCES HAZARDOUS TO HEALTH

-Staff and authorised personnel must ensure that copies of Material Hazard Sheets relating to any substances used are on site.
-These sheets inform any problems in the use of a particular substance and also inform of the precautions to be taken.
+Please ensure that you have copies of Material Hazard Sheets relating to any substances that you are using.
+These sheets will inform you of any problems in the use of a particular substance and also inform you of the precautions to be taken.